The Road to the Closest Point is Paved by Good Neighbors: Introduction

 \begin{compactenumI}

 \item \textsf{\NN graph using \WSPD.} Inspired by the analysis of Indyk and Xu \cite{ix-wcppa-23}, we show how to construct a graph that can be used to answer $(1+\eps)$-\ANN by performing a greedy walk.
 Our construction uses \WSPD, and it intuitively provides a direct construction of a graph similar to the one built by \DiskANN for the settings analyzed by Indyk and Xu.
-Namely, our construction can be interpreted as providing an alternative explanation for the graph constructed by \DiskANN (when using ``slow-preprocessing'').
+The construction can be interpreted as providing an alternative explanation for the graph constructed by \DiskANN (when using ``slow-preprocessing'').
 The resulting graph size depends logarithmically on the spread of the input, see \tblref{results} for details.

 \item \textsf{\NN graph using greedy permutation.} We provide a new construction for navigable graphs that uses the greedy permutation -- it connects $O(1/\eps^d)$ edges into a point in the permutation from previous points.
 Thus, the resulting graph has a size that is linear and independent of the spread of the point set.
 To our knowledge, this is the first construction to have this property.
-In addition, it does not use any Euclidean space properties, and applies to doubling spaces, unlike the constructions of Arya and Mount and the one by Clarkson. \end{compactenumI}
+In addition, it does not use any Euclidean space properties, and applies to doubling spaces, unlike the constructions of Arya and Mount and the one by Clarkson.
+The query time is $O( \tfrac{1}{\eps^d} \log \spread)$, see \thmref{a_n_n_main} for details. \end{compactenumI}

 \paragraph{Paper organization.} We provide some necessary background in \secref{prelim}. \secref{n_n_graphs} describes some key components of \DiskANN. \secref{wspd_def} describes \WSPD in detail. \secref{n_n_wspd} describes the construction of navigable graph using \WSPD. \secref{n_n_greedy} describes the new construction using greedy permutation.